akhilesh9014/Grafana-and-Prometheus-/README.md

 In this article, we are installing Grafana and Prometheus on CentOS 7.
 And we will use Grafana Web UI to create a dashboard for Prometheus metrics.

 Prometheus: Up & Running by O'Reilly Media is a recommended book for the sysadmins, who want to learn more about creating dashboards in Grafana for Prometheus metrics.

+# if you wish to know the my prometheus-role which is use to setup grafana and prometheus with single ansible-role click the [link](https://github.com/akhilesh9014/Ansible-multi-stage-Role.git) :point_left: button and it's show the prometheus-role

 ### This Article Provides
 ***